 Bahia Concepcion This Bay is about 20 miles long and many places along the route are good for scenery and beach environments of the Gulf of California.
 Some locations are good for exploring the mangroves.

-Magdalena Plain near Puerto San Carlos The Magdalena Plain has been developed for agriculture using groundwater, However, this supply is limited and fortunately for the flora, has not expanded much beyond what was developed in the 1980’s.
+Magdalena Plain near Puerto San Carlos The Magdalena Plain has been developed for agriculture using groundwater, However, this supply is limited and fortunately for the flora, the agriculture has not expanded much beyond what was developed by the 1980’s.
 However, the most interesting parts of the plain are on spur roads leading to the Pacific Ocean.
 Close to Puerto San Carlos one finds the unique Stenocereus eruca (Creeping Devil) cactus.
 Also, for those really into Opuntia, there is a large patch of Opuntia pycnantha along the road in only one spot, on the north side of the road at km 40.2, that otherwise is mostly only seen on Isla Margarita.
-We visited this patch in 2019, and previously in 1994 – and MD had seen the very same patch it in the early 1970’s!
+We visited this patch in 2019, and previously in 1994 – and MD had seen the very same patch in the early 1970’s!

 Cape Mountains near San Bartolo This area is the most accessible area of tropical deciduous forest on the peninsula.
 It is especially impressive in late summer (September-October) when it is green from summer rains.

-Road to the La Paz ferry terminal This short road north from La Paz passes through dry landscapes juxtaposed with mangrove swamps.
+Road to the Pichilingue ferry terminal This short road north from La Paz passes through dry landscapes juxtaposed with mangrove swamps.
 These may be among the most accessible mangroves on the peninsula.
 The road leads to the ferry terminal.
 Unfortunately, the road is popular on weekends as it leads to nice beaches and there has been increasing construction of resorts in recent years extending along the road north from La Paz.

 Road towards Sierra San Francisco This road to a small community with nearby pinturas rupestres (indian petroglyphs and paintings).
 We did not take the tours to the remote petroglyphs but the emptiness of the road and the transition from near sea level to abut 3000 ft elevation was very interesting.